adammichaelwood/adammichaelwood.github.io/portfolio/dispatch-api/index.md

 _A (slightly modified) API document I wrote while working at FTI Groups, Inc._

 ## Purpose
-The API will allow Customers, or Customer agents, to add and edit WOs from applications other than the primary [REDACTED] application.
+The API will allow Customers, or Customer Agents, to add and edit WOs from applications other than the primary [REDACTED] application.

 ## Definitions

 API
- :  The set of functions and functionalities explained herein, which are accessible remotely by an API Client, for the purpose of creating, editing, and viewing WOs.
+ :  The set of web accessible method explained herein, which are accessible remotely by an API Client for the purpose of creating, editing, and viewing WOs.
 Customer
  :  A company which has contracted with [REDACTED] or [REDACTED] in order to receive managed towing services.
-Customer agent
+Customer Agent
  :  A non-customer entity which acts on behalf of one or more customers to add, edit, or otherwise manage WOs via an API Client.
 API User
- :  A Customer or Customer agent with a unique identity and login credentials for accessing the API.
+ :  A Customer or Customer Agent with a unique identity and login credentials for accessing the API.
 API Client _or_ Client
- :  A software application which makes calls to the API and provides some sort of interface to people or systems of a customer or customer agent.
+ :  A software application which makes calls to the API and provides some sort of interface to people or systems of a customer or Customer Agent.
 Word Order _or_ WO
  :  The record of a single service request related to a single vehicle involved in a single incident.
 The Application _or_ The Primary Application